-The ingredients on the can of PhotoBlocker looked remarkably similar to those on a can of Ace Hardware clear gloss spray paint ($3.99) we retrieved from the garage.
+The ingredients on the can of PhotoBlocker looked remarkably similar to those on the can of Ace Hardware clear gloss spray paint ($3.99) we retrieved from the garage.
 On a hunch, we coated another set of plates with the Ace Hardware stuff and repeated the test—with identical results.

 The laws of physics likely defeated PhotoBlocker and our Ace Hardware clear spray paint.
 The substantial distance and sharp angles between the plate, strobe flash and camera would dissipate any increased light long before it could reach the camera lens.
 And the camera's polarizing filter can brush aside any extra glare.

 Regardless, most red light cameras record digital video of violations.
-Technicians can fast-forward through an interfering flash of light with a mouse-click.
+Technicians can easily fast-forward through an interfering flash of light with a mouse-click.

 Skeptics may point to videos where the spray seems to be working.
 After studying a few of the clips, with some experimentation we discovered how they made it appear the spray works.